go-mix/mix/README.md

 Game audio mixers are designed to play audio spontaneously, but when the timing is known in advance (e.g. sequence-based music apps) there is a demand for much greater accuracy in playback timing.

-Read the API documentation at [godoc.org/github.com/go-ontomix/ontomix](https://godoc.org/github.com/go-ontomix/ontomix)
+Read the API documentation at [godoc.org/github.com/go-mix/mix](https://godoc.org/github.com/go-mix/mix)

-**Ontomix** seeks to solve the problem of audio mixing for the purpose of the playback of sequences where audio files and their playback timing is known in advance.
+**Mix** seeks to solve the problem of audio mixing for the purpose of the playback of sequences where audio files and their playback timing is known in advance.

-Ontomix stores and mixes audio in native Go `[]float64` and natively implements Paul Vögler's "Loudness Normalization by Logarithmic Dynamic Range Compression" (details below)
+Mix stores and mixes audio in native Go `[]float64` and natively implements Paul Vögler's "Loudness Normalization by Logarithmic Dynamic Range Compression" (details below)

 Author: [Charney Kaye](http://w.charney.io)

 #### NOTICE: THIS PROJECT IS IN ALPHA STAGE, AND THE API MAY BE SUBJECT TO CHANGE.

-Best efforts will be made to preserve each API version in a release tag that can be parsed, e.g. **[github.com/go-ontomix/ontomix](http://github.com/go-ontomix/ontomix)**
+Best efforts will be made to preserve each API version in a release tag that can be parsed, e.g. **[github.com/go-mix/mix](http://github.com/go-mix/mix)**

 ### Why?